Skorpios is the most famous private island near the Ionian Islands. It is situated near the east coast of Lefkada, in front of Nidri village.

 Geography of Skorpios

-The island is an 1500 meters long and 1200 meters wide area, which forms an irregular shape like a giant octopus or a squid.
+The island is an 1500 meters long and 1200 meters wide territory, which forms an irregular shape such as a giant octopus or a squid.

 Skorpios is filled with trees and bushes, as long as you can see the island is totally green.
 On the coastline there are some small natural bays with crystal-clear, emerald coloured waters.
 These small beaches of Skorpios are mostly rocky places with pebbles and sand, but these are still closed for the public, tourists are not allowed to go ashore.
 This may change in the future, when the owner opens the island for the pleasure of visitors.

-Only a few hundreds meters from Skorpios there is a sister island on the north, which is known as Skorpidi.
+Only a few hundreds meters from Skorpios there is a sister island on the north, known as Skorpidi.
 This island is much smaller than Skorpios, and it is totally uninhabitated.
-Skorpidi is filled with evergreen mediterranean trees and bushes, like as other islands in the area of Nidri.
+Skorpidi is filled with mediterranean trees and bushes, as other islands in the area of Lefkada.